Treaty of Saint-Clair-sur-Epte

 Kingdom of France in the late 10th century; the Duchy of Normandy is marked Duché de Normandie, and the royal domain is blue.

-The treaty of Saint-Clair-sur-Epte (911) is the foundational document of the Duchy of Normandy, establishing Rollo, a Norse warlord and Viking leader, as the first Duke of Normandy in exchange for his loyalty to Charles III, the king of West Francia, following the Siege of Chartres.
-This treaty included a land grant of farmable coastal land from Charles the Simple to Rollo in return for his fealty and protection against other Viking groups that had been regularly raiding the northern coastline.
-This treaty effectively changed how mainland Europe knew to resolve ongoing raids from the Vikings.
+The treaty of Saint-Clair-sur-Epte (911) is the foundational treaty of the Duchy of Normandy, establishing Rollo, a Norse warlord and Viking leader, as the first Duke of Normandy in exchange for his loyalty to Charles III, the king of West Francia, following the Siege of Chartres.
+This treaty included a land grant of farmable coastal land from Charles to Rollo in return for Rollo's fealty and help against other Viking groups that had been regularly raiding the northern coastline.
+This treaty effectively changed how mainland Europe resolved ongoing raids from the Vikings.

-History Before the Treaty
+Background

 Carolingian Ascension

-Vikings had been raiding and plundering French lands since the age of Charlemagne.
-King after king among the Carolingian dynasty had tried but ultimately failed to stop these Viking incursions throughout the dynasties reign.
+Vikings had been raiding and plundering French lands since the age of Charlemagne, and afterwards many Carolingian kings unsuccessfully tried to stop Viking incursions.
 Upon Louis the Pious death, his son Charles II the Bald took over.
 Charles II had immediately been thrust into a war against his brother Lothair.
-Lothair, who was the emperor at the time, ordered his Danish vassal to raid and plunder specific sites in Charles’ kingdom.
+Lothair, who was the emperor at the time, ordered his Danish vassal to raid and plunder Charles’ kingdom.
 Eventually, the Vikings became accustomed to easily obtained riches and could not be controlled resulting in them plundering whatever they wanted to, at any time they want.
 It got to a point where the Vikings had more of a say than the Danish King himself on where and when to raid.
 They hit modern day Normandy and Brittany in devastating fashion.
 The most important raid that occurred during his reign was when the famous Viking Ragnar attacked Paris.
 Charles tried to stop this plundering by force but, like his family before him, was not successful.
 He then opted for an approach to pay the Vikings off, but this only made the Vikings thirstier for plunder.